7 Carat Engagement Rings March 22, 2021 – Posted in: Jewelry Blog

 In short, all you have to do is send us your dream ring design.
 Additionally, you can include photos for higher precision.
 All the rest is on us.
 We’d send you a quote (potentially, we’ll give you a few options), and after we make an agreement, we start making your ring.
 First, our jewelers start handcrafting the ring, and then we set the diamond inside.

 Please feel free to send a message to our jewelry experts.
-You can also request to view our collection.
+You can also request to view all of our 7 carat engagement rings.
 Please let us know what specifications you are looking for in the contact form.